-Raw vegan chocolate brownies with tahini miso icing recipe.
+Raw chocolate brownies recipe.
 I pity the non-pudding people.
 Those who decline dessert for cheese and crackers, or coffee instead.
 I could not, even under the threat of torture, choose between sweet or savoury food.
 For someone to so recklessly declare ‘I’m a savoury person’ is completely incredulous to me.
 Talking from the point of view of somebody whose intake of antioxidants is purely through copious intakes of daily chocolate, this is like saying, “I don’t like oxygen”.

 Of course, everybody has wildly varying tastes and if this wasn’t the case, then planning meals around everyone’s food preferences would be so much less interesting and, ahem, challenging.

 Even so, when I go out for a meal the dessert course is always the dish that I desire the strongest.
 True, I enjoy the starter and main courses too, but there is something about the pudding, the anticipation because it is always served last but not least.
 I am always hugely upset when I am too full on the starter and main course to partake in dessert and to this end, I often make a dessert which I will serve to my dining companions, much later on, when we’ve left the restaurant.
 It seems like it defeats the purpose of eating out, I suppose, if you make your own dessert but I find it works well.
 Also, you can command the portion sizes too...

 I love all desserts.
 From puddings to pies, cakes to choux buns, ice cream to cheesecake, pavlova to knickerbocker glory.
 All of them inhabit a special, jewel-encrusted space in my heart.
 I love spending the time tinkering with the science to turn them vegan.
 Replacing whipped egg white with chickpea juice, I mean, that is honestly just mind-blowing to me.